-Graduates from this program receive a degree in Teacher Education with an interdisciplinary focus or a specific academic concentration (e.g. Math, History, and Music).
-Every educator candidate must complete a bachelor's degree with an academic major or interdisciplinary academic major as well as the Professional Development sequence of educator preparation courses.
-After admission into the Educator Preparation Program, students complete the Professional Development Sequence of courses.
-Candidates who fulfill degree requirements are designated Program Completers.

-Huston-Tillotson University has approval from the State Board for Educator Certification to prepare candidates for teacher certification in the following areas:
+Graduates from this program receive a degree in Education with a focus on elementary education, special education, or technology.
+Students may also add teacher certification to specific academic concentration (e.g. Math, History, Kinesiology, Music, English, Science).
+Every educator candidate must complete a bachelor's degree in education or an academic major as well as the Professional Development sequence of educator preparation courses.
+Huston-Tillotson University is accredited by the Texas Education Agency State Board for Educator Certification to prepare candidates for teacher certification in the following areas: